 Afloat on inland and coastal waters

-Boat insurers usually pay up to the current market value of your boat if it is damage beyond repair, or if the cost of repair would be more than its current value.
+Boat insurers usually pay up to the current market value of your boat if it is damaged beyond repair, or if the cost of repair would be more than its current value.

 You will be covered against any physical loss or damage to your personal possessions while they are on your boat.
 Your items will only be covered against accident, fire, theft or malicious damage.